-Much like the number of transactions, the value of transactions and therefore revenue will have an impact on the cost.
-Large transactions can often be more complex but more importantly, they carry risk.
+Much like the number of transactions, the value of transactions and, therefore, revenue will have an impact on the cost.
+Large transactions can often be more complex, but more importantly, they carry risks.

 - How many entities does your company have?